programmar-surya-1/Reposetary-1-/README.md

 # Reposetary-1-
-This is my first Reposetary
+This is my first Git Reposetary.
+Author - Surya Pratap